simon2204/CFFmpegOpus/README.md

 ## Consuming from another Package

-Add the Git dependency to your `Package.swift`, then reference the binary target:
+Reference the binary target directly in your `Package.swift`:

 ```swift
 // swift-tools-version: 6.2